Evidence Behindthe App

 • • Resignations fell by over 50% in the four months following the intervention

 Why it matters: Shows powerful burnout reduction through asynchronous, writing-based peer support, with no need for in-person or live virtual sessions.
+Mechanism: writing and reading peer stories fosters belonging and cognitive reframing.

 For Burnout